-In each instance write all the variables that are in the regression equation and mark with * the variables that have a statistically significant relationship with the response variable.
+In each instance write all the variables that are in the regression equation.
+These include the response (dependent) and the independent variable.
+Mark with * the independent variables that have a statistically significant relationship with the response variable.
 For example, LTH is regressed on all variables that precede it which are DME, CL, P and H. But only P and H have a statistically significant relationship with LTH.
 This regression can be shown as:

 LTH = a + b DME + c CL + d P* + e H*

 Question 5: Construct a Bayesian probability network model that would

 predict success with antidepressants.
 A network model will include